SAS-Systems/Unveiled-Documentation/SRS/UC6_Browse_media.md

 ### 1.1 Brief Description
 With our web interface a logged-in user is able to browse through his/her uploaded content.
 He can see a preview of pictures and videos.

+This use case was estimated with 62 FPs.
+See the below screenshot for details:
+![][fp calculation]

 ### 1.2 Screenshot Mockup
 ![][screenshot]